-Independently from the extraordinary appeal procedure described above, all Authority's decisions producing external effects are subject to judicial review by the Lisbon Commerce Court ("Tribunal de Comércio de Lisboa"), which is competent to hear appeals against the Authority's decisions clearing or prohibiting a concentration or applying fines to undertakings.
 Only appeals against decisions applying a fine suspend the effect of the same decision.
-However, the undertakings concerned or other interested third parties may ask for the Court to order interim measures, amongst them the suspension of the effects of the decision.
-Judgments of the Commerce Court can be appealed to the Lisbon Appeal Court ("Tribunal da Relação de Lisboa") and ultimately, in case of decisions other than the application of fines, to the Supreme Court ("Supremo Tribunal de Justiça"), although limited to points of law (appeals referring only to points of law are lodged directly with the Supreme Court).
+However, the undertakings concerned or other interested third parties may ask for the court to order interim measures, amongst them the suspension of the effects of the decision.

+Judgments of the commerce court can be appealed to the competent Appeals Court ("Tribunal da Relação") and ultimately, in case of decisions other than the application of fines, to the Supreme Court ("Supremo Tribunal de Justiça"), although limited to points of law (appeals referring only to points of law are lodged directly with the Supreme Court)

-Since the Competition Act was enacted, no appeal was ever lodged against a Decision clearing a merger.
-An appeal against the Authority's first prohibition Decision (in case Arriva/Barraqueiro) is currently pending.
+Since the Competition Act was enacted, no appeal was ever lodged against a decision clearing a merger.
+A 2005 appeal against the Authority's first prohibition decision (in case Arriva/Barraqueiro) is still pending.